 However, according to a study by the news portal Quartz, the songs appearing on the Billboard charts are decreasing in duration.
 Before, 2013, we used to have songs of more than three minutes.
 But from 2018 till now, most songs don't exceed three minutes.
 It was established that in 2018, 6% of the songs had an average of 2 minutes and 30 seconds and less.

 Today, there are many songs that captivate us within a short time.
 Normally, these types of songs are by way of intros, intermediates, or musical oddities.
-In this article, you’ll discover the best shortest songs ever.
-These songs do not reach the two-minute mark.
+In this article, you'll discover the best shortest songs ever.
+These are all songs under 2 minutes.
 Check them out!

 Let's take a closer look at the shortest songs released commercially recently:

 1. Napalm Death – You Suffer (Duration: 1.3 seconds)